International Centre for Missing & Exploited Children: History

 In 1998, the Board of Directors of the United States' National Center for Missing and Exploited Children (NCMEC) approved the creation of the International Centre; the two now act as sister organizations.
 ICMEC combats child sexual exploitation, child pornography, and child abduction.

 ICMEC held its first Board of Directors meeting in May 1998.
 It was officially launched in April 1999 at the British Embassy in Washington, D.C., by Hillary Clinton, then-First Lady of the United States, and Cherie Blair, wife of then-British Prime Minister Tony Blair.

 Ernie Allen served as President & CEO of both NCMEC and ICMEC for 15 years.
 Allen retired from NCMEC in 2012, and in 2014 announced his retirement from ICMEC as well.
 In 2014, Ambassador Maura Harty was appointed President & CEO of ICMEC.
 Robert Cunningham was appointed President and CEO in 2019.

 Board of directors

-The Board of Directors of ICMEC includes: Franz Humer, Maud de Boer-Buquicchio, Dennis DeConcini, Victor Halberstadt, Jeff Koons, Osamu Nagayama, Raymond F. Schinazi, Patty Wetterling (in purple).
+The Board of Directors of ICMEC includes: Franz Humer, Maud de Boer-Buquicchio, Dennis DeConcini, Daniel H. Cohen, Victor Halberstadt, Jeff Koons, Osamu Nagayama, Raymond F. Schinazi, Patty Wetterling (in purple).